kantord/LibreLingo/docs/courses/module.md

     └── verbs.yaml
 ```

 Here, `animals.yaml`, `clothes.yaml` and `food.yaml` etc. are [skills](skill.md).
-Directly inside the module directory there is also a file called `module.yaml`.
+Directly inside the module directory, there is also a file called `module.yaml`.
 This file contains information about the module (see below).

-NOTE: A module directory name should not have spaces, should be written in slug-form and ideally in plain English characters.
+NOTE: A module directory name should not have spaces, be written in slug-form, and ideally in plain English characters.
 If your source language is not English, you can try roughly to follow the pronunciation and write it using English characters.
-The human friendly `Name` in the yaml however, can contain uppercase, spaces and the actual name in source language.
-The yaml skill files under it should be always inside a directory named `skills`.
+The human-friendly `Name` in the yaml, however, can contain uppercase, spaces, and the actual name in the source language.
+The yaml skill files under it should always be inside a directory named `skills`.

 NOTE: When a new module is created, it should be listed on the [`course.yaml`](course.md#yaml) under [`Modules` key](course.md#data-breakdown).